Add option in oned.conf for XML message size

 The default value for OpenNebula is 1024MB, much higher than libxmlrpc's default of 512KB

-#8 Updated by Carlos Martín almost 5 years ago
+#8 Updated by Carlos Martín over 5 years ago

 In my understanding the parameter MESSAGE_SIZE refers to the response size.
 The problem occurs when the server receives a too large message from client, i.e. when trying to update a template.